angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 * Writing to signals in effects (before Angular 19)
 * When should we use Signals `effect` vs `linkedSignal`
 * Component instance reuse when navigating to the same route with different path params (declarative reactive logic)
+* How to get access to child route path param in the parent component (NavigationEnd) and use it to close route if item was filtered / removed

 ## How to use exercises